shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 You should see the pod in **Pending** state.
 This is because the dev NodePool does not have any nodes provisioned yet.
 The AKS cluster will automatically provision a node in the dev NodePool to satisfy the pod's requirements.

-Once the node has been provisioned, you should see the pod in **Running** state.
+Once the node has been provisioned, you will see the pod in **Running** state.

 If you run the following command, you will be able to see a new node being provisioned.